Madrid Weekend | The Best 48 Hour Or 2 Day Itinerary For Madrid, Spain

 Love taking in a good view?
 I do!!
 Azotea (rooftop in Spanish) del Circulo de Bellas Artes is a popular one.
 It costs 4 Euros to go up but definitely worth it.
 There is a line to go up and down (to ride the elevator) but depending on the time you go, it can be short or long.
-I timed my visit for sunset.
-I didn’t have a spectacular sunset but it was still awesome.
+I timed my visit for sunset and even though I didn’t see a spectacular sunset, it was still awesome.
 You can also order food and drinks if you are hungry or thirsty.

 Another place for a great view is the Faro de Moncloa.
 It’s super touristy but I loved it.
 It’s only 3 Euros to go up but I definitely think it’s worth the price.